Euro zone businesses start year on strong note, but cut prices

 LONDON The euro zone's private sector logged its busiest month in 2-1/2 years in January but firms slashed prices, which could fan fears of deflation before a policy decision from the European Central Bank, surveys showed on Wednesday.

-The now 18-member currency union's economic recovery appears broad-based, with Germany leading an upswing in periphery members and signals of a stabilisation in France, the euro area's second-biggest economy.
+The now 18-member currency union's economic recovery appears broad-based, with Germany leading an upswing in periphery members and signals of a stabilization in France, the euro area's second-biggest economy.

 Buoyant manufacturing growth, which tends to lead recoveries, outshone a more modest expansion in services activity, which makes up a larger share of the overall economy.